-As if that’s not enough, Wealthfront also comes with a portfolio line of credit for taxable accounts worth $25,000 or more and has a low fee between 4.70% and 5.95%.
-With low minimum deposits, low annual fees, and a full suite of features, Wealthfront is ideal for both small and big investors.
+If that’s not enough, Wealthfront also comes with a portfolio line of credit for taxable accounts worth $25,000 or more and has a low fee, allowing you to borrow against your portfolio without losing out on potential gains.
+With low minimum deposits, a low annual fee, and a full suite of features, Wealthfront is ideal for most investors.

 Similar to M1 Finance, Schwab Intelligent Portfolios is a free robo advisor that charges zero fees, commissions, or service charges.
 However, the minimum deposit is quite steep at $5,000.
 But the service is one of the most flexible among robo advisors with the lowest fees.

 Schwab Intelligent Portfolios is a fully-automated robo advisor with a human touch.
-The customized portfolio management utilizes a hands-free approach to investing, but the service offers professional human advice as well.
+The customized portfolio management utilizes a hands-free approach to investing, but the service also offers professional human advice.
 Think of it as a hybrid robo advisor and you won’t be far off.
 Schwab offers traditional taxable accounts and IRAs.
 Each portfolio is composed of up to 20 different ETFs representing 20 different asset classes and 11 fund families.

 After signing up with Schwab, all you have to do is create a customized portfolio and you’re done.
 The service will do the rest and will apply daily rebalancing of your account.
-And if your balance is over $50,000 Schwab will activate tax-loss harvesting as well.
+And if your balance is over $50,000, Schwab will also activate tax-loss harvesting.

 Betterment has recently unveiled socially responsible investing choices that clients can easily select and add to their existing portfolio.
 Betterment’s SRI portfolio comprises ETFs from iShares, with more SRI funds to be integrated soon.